Clemapfel/jluna/docs/manual.md

 ## Performance Optimization

 The `unsafe` libraries biggest draw is that of increased performance.
-So far, readers just had to trust the author that `unsafe` was actually much faster, however in this section, this will be verified empirically using **benchmarks**.
+So far, readers just had to trust the author that `unsafe` was actually much faster.
+In this section, this will be verified empirically using **benchmarks**.

 > **Hint**: Benchmarking is the process of running a piece of codes many times, recording the time it takes to finish during each cycle.
 If benchmarks are well-designed, we can calculate how much slower or faster a specific function is by comparing their runtimes to each other.